Isayso/VideoLinkSafe/README.md

 Save and organize your Websites, Video links, local files or web based in a SQL database.
 Play links in VLC, webbrowser or Kodi device.
 Im-/Export of Kodi playlist files
 Import of NewPipe Database file.
 Export the database in NewPipe, unzip the file on Windows and import it.

+0.6.9
+fix for Youtube slowdown of vlc playback and download

 0.6.8
 Odysee/Lbry support, New Hotkey to send clipboard content direct to Kodi device with autoqueue
 ## Features